 Students who self-procured all or some of their course materials (84% of student respondents) were asked when they acquired their materials.
-Half reported they purchased the majority of those materials after the class(es) had started, and half purchased them before the class(es) started.
+Half reported they purchased the majority of those materials after the class(es) had started, and half purchased them before the class(es) started. class(es) had started, and half purchased them after the class(es) started.
+There was little difference in the percentage who purchased their materials before the first day of classes by college generation status - 49 percent of first-generation college respondents compared to 52 percent of respondents who weren't first-generation respondents.
+White respondents were much more likely than Black, Hispanic/Latino, and Asian respondents to have purchased their materials before the first day of classes - 62 percent compared to 49 percent, 39 percent, and 36 percent, respectively.

-Overall, 87 percent of student respondents who obtained materials through a campus-wide textbook rental program or equitable access program, or a course-specific inclusive access program indicated they had their materials available the first day of class or soon after.
+Overall, 87 percent of student respondents who obtained materials through a campuswide textbook rental program or equitable access program, or a course-specific inclusive access program indicated they had their materials available the first day of class or soon after.
 Notably, 92 percent of respondents who obtained their materials through a campus-wide textbook rental or equitable access program indicated they had their required course materials by the first day of class or soon after, compared to 84 percent of those who obtained their materials through inclusive access.
 First-generation college respondents were somewhat less likely to have indicated they had their course materials by the first day of class or soon after than respondents who were not first-generation college respondents, 86 percent compared to 90 percent.
 There was nearly a 10 percentage point difference in the percentage of respondents by race/ethnicity who indicated they had their course materials by the first day of class or soon after: White - 90 percent, Hispanic/Latino - 86 percent, Black - 84 percent, and Asian - 81 percent.